Particular/docs.particular.net/nservicebus/testing/fluent_content_testing_[6,8).partial.md

+> [!NOTE]
-NOTE: Generally it is recommended to use the Arrange-Act-Assert (AAA) style rather than fluent style.
+> Generally it is recommended to use the Arrange-Act-Assert (AAA) style rather than fluent style.
 To learn how to test NServiceBus using Arrange-Act-Assert, refer to the [sample](/samples/unit-testing/).

+> [!WARNING]
-WARN: If the xUnit test parallelization feature is used, it is possible that the synchronous variants of `OnMessage` or `WhenXYZ` methods will deadlock under certain conditions.
+> If the xUnit test parallelization feature is used, it is possible that the synchronous variants of `OnMessage` or `WhenXYZ` methods will deadlock under certain conditions.
 The synchronous methods are available for backward compatibility.

 ## Structure